 The Robin's Nest community is broadly diverse.
-Our children, families, and staff come from a range of cultures, traditions, socio-economic status and family structures.
-Our multi-age, family style program fosters the appreciation of all people and abilities as well as human responsibility to care for and support one another.
+Our children, families, and staff come from a range of cultures, traditions, socioeconomic status and family structures.
+Our multi-age, community oriented program fosters the appreciation of all people and as well as human responsibility to care for and support one another.

-Child Care Fee Schedule: Child care fees cover all costs associated with providing quality year round child care and education.
-Child care fees cover all time not paid by Act 166 state preschool funding.
+Tuition covers all costs associated with providing quality year round child care and education.
+It covers all time not paid by Act 166 state preschool funding.
 Realizing that all families have differing abilities to pay, RNCC has a voluntary 4 Tier pricing program.

 Price A is our base rate and does not reflect true operating cost.